devJFK/Famous-Birthdays-Booster/README.md

 # Famous-Birthdays-Booster
-Boosts a celebrity's rank of choice.
+Boosts a celebrity's rank of choice on https://www.famousbirthdays.com/.

 **Want to simp for some TikToker or just support your favorite celebrity?**<br><br>
 ![](https://i.imgur.com/raC2IIt.png)<br>